-What is Port and Starboard and What's Wrong with Left and Right?
+What Are Port and Starboard and What's Wrong With Left and Right?

-What is Bow and Stern and What's Wrong with Front and Back?
+What Are Bow and Stern and What's Wrong With Front and Back?

 The front of a vessel is called the bow, coming from the word bough, the limb of a tree.
 Carpenters would use the sturdiest boughs or bows for the front of a vessel because that's the part that took the most pounding.
 Hence, the front of a craft became known as the bow.
 The stern is the rear of a vessel and gets its name from the fact that the sternpost is the rearmost wood on a vessel.
 The back of a boat or ship eventually became known as the stern.
 You will shiver the timbers of any experienced mariner if you call the bow the front or the stern the rear.